acerbilab/pyvbmc/README.md

 ### Acknowledgments

-`pyvbmc` was developed from the original MATLAB toolbox by [members](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/people) (past and current) of the [Machine and Human Intelligence Lab](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/) at the University of Helsinki.
+PyVBMC was developed from the original MATLAB toolbox by [members](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/people) (past and current) of the [Machine and Human Intelligence Lab](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/) at the University of Helsinki.
 The ongoing Python port is being supported by the Academy of Finland Flagship programme: [Finnish Centre for Artificial Intelligence (FCAI)](https://fcai.fi/).

 ### License